Atharva089/movie-recommender-system/README.md

 To run the project:
 1. Open cmd in the same folder
-2. Open the Jupyter notebook using the command "jupyter notebook"
+2. Open the Jupyter notebook
 3. Run all the cells
-4. Open pycharm and run the project using the command "streamlit app.py run"
+4. Run the project in Pycharm using the command "streamlit app.py run"

 [streamlit-app-2024-07-13-23-07-31.webm](https://github.com/user-attachments/assets/95b48614-139b-4f43-aa0d-06aa91a541a8)